Chucksef/Wage/README.md

 ## Current TODO List

-  * Replace back/submit buttons on forms with Icon buttons
+  * Make it impossible to edit or delete an "Active" entry
+  * Make timer font-size dynamic
   * Clocking In doesn't add an "Active" entry to the project
   * Clocking Out (or discarding) doesn't remove an "Active" entry from the project
-  * Make it impossible to edit or delete an "Active" entry.
-  * Make timer font-size dynamic
   * Create db loading wait animation
   * Implement Users/Login/Etc
   * Clean up interface (simplify!!!);